Fishing: Aquatic Agony

 Fish aren’t the only victims of sport fishing.
-According to the National Oceanic and Atmospheric Administration, “[M]ore than one million birds and 100,000 marine mammals die each year due to ingestion of, and entanglement in marine debris.”(15) During a recent clean-up effort of the area around a fishing pier in St. Petersburg, Florida, the Ocean Conservancy collected more than a ton of angler debris, including hundreds of pounds of fishing line and 90 nets.(16)
+During a recent clean-up effort of the area around a fishing pier in St. Petersburg, Florida, the Ocean Conservancy collected more than a ton of angler debris, including hundreds of pounds of fishing line and 90 nets.(15)

-The Florida Fish and Wildlife Conservation Commission reports that discarded monofilament fishing line is the number one killer of adult brown pelicans, although one Audubon biologist says that “(p)retty much every type of water or shore bird can get caught up in fishing line ….
-We find dead cormorants, anhingas, herons, egrets, roseate spoonbills … you name it.”(17) Ospreys sometimes use discarded fishing line in their nests, and both parents and their young have been found entangled in it or impaled on fishing hooks.(18) A U.K. study found that 3,000 swans are found “either directly hooked or entangled with fishing tackle” every year.(19)
+The Florida Fish and Wildlife Conservation Commission reports that discarded monofilament fishing line is the number one killer of adult brown pelicans, although one Audubon biologist says that “[p]retty much every type of water or shore bird can get caught up in fishing line ….
+We find dead cormorants, anhingas, herons, egrets, roseate spoonbills … you name it.”(16) Ospreys sometimes use discarded fishing line in their nests, and both parents and their young have been found entangled in it or impaled on fishing hooks.(17) A U.K. study found that 3,000 swans are found “either directly hooked or entangled with fishing tackle” every year.(18) Dolphins have also died from asphyxiation after choking on fish who had tackle still attached.(19)

-Commercial Fishing and Aquaculture The average U.S. consumer eats more than 16 pounds of fish and shellfish every year.
-To meet this demand, U.S. commercial fishers reel in more than 9 billion pounds of fish and shellfish annually, the aquaculture industry raises nearly 800 million pounds per year, and another 5 billion pounds of seafood is imported.(21)
+The average U.S. consumer eats nearly 16 pounds of fish and shellfish every year.
+To meet this demand, U.S. commercial fishers reel in more than 8 billion pounds of fish and shellfish annually, the aquaculture industry raises more than 700 million pounds per year, and another 5 billion pounds of seafood is imported.(20)

-More than half of the world’s sharks are at risk.
-Eleven species are near extinction because of both targeted and indiscriminate fishing.(24) One underwater photographer says that when he works off the north coast of New South Wales, he finds that “almost every second grey nurse shark … has a hook hanging out of its mouth, with a bit of trailing line following it.”(25) It is estimated that millions of sharks every year are the victims of “finning,” in which fishers catch sharks, haul them on deck, hack off their fins (for expensive shark fin soup), and toss the maimed animals back into the ocean to suffer a painful death.(26,27)
+Overfishing is threatening shark populations, too, with more than 100 million killed every year.(29) One underwater photographer says that when he works off the north coast of New South Wales, he finds that “almost every second grey nurse shark … has a hook hanging out of its mouth, with a bit of trailing line following it.”(30) Many sharks are the victims of “finning,” in which fishers catch sharks, haul them on deck, hack off their fins (for expensive shark fin soup), and toss the maimed, helpless animals back into the ocean to die in agony.(31)

-The flesh of fish (including shellfish) can accumulate extremely high levels of carcinogenic chemical residues, such as polychlorinated biphenyls (PCBs), thousands of times higher than that of the water they live in.(35) The flesh of farmed salmon has seven times more PCBs than the flesh of wild-caught salmon.(36) Levels of mercury exceed government standards for safety in one-third of the nation’s lakes and in one-quarter of its riverways.(37) The New England Journal of Medicine asserts that fish “are the main if not the only source of methyl mercury,” which has been linked to cardiovascular disease, fetal brain damage, blindness, deafness, and problems with motor skills, language, and attention span.(38,39) After an analysis of Food and Drug Administration (FDA) data on canned tuna, Consumer Reports cautioned that some cans of tuna are “much higher in mercury than average,” while a Now With Bill Moyers report indicated that the FDA only tests about a dozen cans of tuna for mercury every year and doesn’t expect the tuna industry to test its own product.(40,41) Because of mercury levels in the flesh of marine animals, the Environmental Protection Agency and the FDA warn women of child-bearing age and children to refrain from eating fish such as shark, swordfish, and king mackerel and to consume fewer than 12 ounces a week of other fish flesh.(42)
+The flesh of fish (including shellfish) can accumulate extremely high levels of carcinogenic chemical residues, such as polychlorinated biphenyls (PCBs), thousands of times higher than that of the water they live in.(33) A study of the nation’s freshwater waterways concluded that one in four fish is contaminated with levels of mercury that exceed government standards for safety.(34) The New England Journal of Medicine asserts that fish “are the main if not the only source of methyl mercury,” which has been linked to cardiovascular disease, fetal brain damage, blindness, deafness, and problems with motor skills, language, and attention span.(35,36) After an analysis of Food and Drug Administration (FDA) data on canned tuna, Consumer Reports cautioned that cans of tuna “especially white, tend to be high in mercury.”(37) Because of mercury levels in the flesh of marine animals, the Environmental Protection Agency and the FDA warn women of child-bearing age and children to refrain from eating fish such as shark, swordfish, and king mackerel and to consume less than 12 ounces a week of other fish flesh.(38)

 Before you support a “wildlife” or “conservation” group, ask about its position on fishing.
 Groups such as the National Wildlife Federation, the National Audubon Society, the Sierra Club, the Izaak Walton League, the Wilderness Society, the World Wildlife Fund, and many others either support or do not oppose sport fishing.